Naples - Italy's Hidden Gem

 Naples is the Italian city with the highest number of accredited stars from the Michelin Guide.

-The BBC has recently shown a documentary on Naples within its series on Italy's Hidden Cities.. well worth watching if you can.
+The BBC has made a documentary on Naples within its series on Italy's Hidden Cities.. well worth watching if you can.